 What is Trauma?

 We are surrounded by trauma narratives everyday through social media, news, and even through family and friends.
 The National Council for Behavioral Health states that “70% of adults in the U.S. have experienced some type of traumatic event at least once in their lives.”
 This is a high number, but you may be asking yourself, “What is trauma?”
 Trauma is defined as a disturbing or distressing event or experience.
-Everyone interprets trauma in a different way depending on beliefs, past experiences, morals, values, and level of tolerance for distress.
+Everyone interprets trauma in a different way depending on beliefs, past experiences, morals, values and level of tolerance for distress.
 What may be a traumatic experience or event for you may not be a trauma for someone else.
-The human experience can include small traumas (those experiences that are not directly life threatening) such as divorce, financial worries, loss of a pet or relationship, loss of a loved one, interpersonal dilemma and big traumas (those events or experiences that are life threatening) such as domestic violence, sexual assault, combat, natural disasters, car accident, etc. Both small and big traumas can be a one time event or it could be a repeated experience.
+The human experience can include small traumas (those experiences that are not directly life threatening) such as divorce, financial worries, loss of a pet or relationship, loss of a loved one, or interpersonal dilemma and big traumas (those events or experiences that are life threatening) such as domestic violence, sexual assault, combat, natural disasters, car accident, etc. Both small and big traumas can be a one time event or it could be a repeated experience.

 The Brain’s Response